RollsRoyceAnalyst/Healthcare-Data-Analysis-With-SQL/README.md

    - The average treatment cost across different insurance companies is 24K to 25K.
         ---
      The insight queies can be found [here](Insight_Analysis_Queries.sql)
+# Recommendations
+   - HealthCare Campaigns should be organized from time to time for Seniors (65+) to prevent sudden health relapse and emergencies, other Age groups should not be left out but Seniors psecofic Campaign should be more frequent.
+   - Hypertension, Diabetes and Obesity awareness campaign/check up should be introduced to all age groups from teenagers to seniors as it has significant numbers in all age groups.
+   - Hospitals should inform patients (new and old) of the kind of diseases or condition their Blood type is prone to, so emergency can be reduced.
+   - Hospitals with lower number of patients should study and embrace the mode of operation of hospitals with higher admissions to increase their standard and reduce patient overload on those hospitals.
+   - They can also cut down treatent cost but not reduce treatment standard to attract more patients.
+   - On tests results, there will be need for more context to know why the abnormal results are that high.
+   - Hospitals should invest more in their emergency service team as number of emergency patients is almost same as number of patients that come in voluntarily.
+   - Insurnce Providers with low number of patients should study operaions of Providers with high number of patients to attract more individuals.
+   - Hospitals should also invest in accomodation as many patients stay for prolonged periods.